sybrenjansen/mpire/docs/usage/map.rst

 Map family
 ==========

-This section describes the different ways of interacting with a :obj:`mpire.WorkerPool` object.
+This section describes the different ways of interacting with a :obj:`mpire.WorkerPool` instance.

 .. contents:: Contents
     :depth: 2